-At times it might not be possible to talk about your innermost concerns with loved-ones, for fear of worrying or frightening them, or because they are close to the problem too.
+At times it might not be possible to talk about your innermost concerns with loved-ones for fear of worrying or frightening them, or because they are close to the problem too.
 Sometimes you may feel that you have no-one to talk to.

-Counselling is one way of unburdening yourself to a caring person who is professionally trained to listen and help you.
 It may not be possible to change your situation, but counselling may help you to: